symfony/symfony-docs/cookbook/security/firewall_restriction.rst

 Restricting by HTTP Methods
 ---------------------------

-.. versionadded:: 2.5
-    Support for restricting security firewalls to specific HTTP methods was introduced in Symfony 2.5.

 The configuration option ``methods`` restricts the initialization of the firewall to the provided HTTP methods.